How to Write a Short Story: 9 Easy Steps & Examples for Writers

 When exploring these pieces, ask yourself if each aligns with your narrative’s overarching purpose and idea.
 Doing so will help ensure that you remain consistent with the story’s theme throughout the entire drafting process.

-When writing your second draft, make sure the ending is satisfying for readers.
+When writing your second draft, ensure the ending satisfies readers.
 If you’re stuck and don’t know how best to reach a satisfying conclusion that still feels natural to the story, consider a few different ways to reach an effective resolution and float those ideas with fellow writers to get their feedback.

 Now that you have finished your short story, it’s almost time to hit send and get it out into the world.

-Step 8 of writing a short story is all about preparing for publication.
+Step 8 of writing short stories is all about preparing for publication.
 Begin by fixing any final grammar/style mistakes, such as typos, punctuation, etc.

 You’ll also want to check for any plot holes and rework areas that may confuse readers later on.

 Finally, ensure your story stays in line with the submission guidelines of the magazine or website you’re submitting to.
 To increase your chances during the submission process, submit to outlets specializing in your genre and style of writing.
-Don’t forget the small things like double-checking the word count and crafting a captivating cover letter!
+Don’t forget the small things like double-checking the word count and writing a professional cover letter!

 Once everything looks shipshape, it’s time to hit send and let the world experience your fantastic tale.